xinoxan/projects-app-json-books/README.txt

 * A jQuery accordion was used in the interaction of the buttons.

-* A repetitive bg-img was displayed in every array as a demo if in further versions each JSON array has a customized image.
+* A repetitive bg-img was displayed in every array as a demo, in further versions each JSON array may have a customized image in the case of the CATEGORIES tab, the bg-color was retrieved from the JSON.

 * Version: 1.0